VDA5050/VDA5050/VDA5050_EN.md

 If the mobile robot disconnects from the broker, it keeps all the order information and fulfills the order up to the last released node.

-Protocol security needs to be taken into account by broker configuration, but is not addressed within this guideline.

 To reduce the communication overhead, the MQTT QoS level 0 (Best Effort) shall be used for the topics `order`, `instantActions`, `state`, `factsheet`, `zoneSet`, `response` and `visualization`.

 Protocol security needs to be taken into account by broker configuration, but is not addressed within this guideline.